Man responsible for fatal Shuswap Lake boat crash out on parole - Salmon Arm Observer

 Leon Reinbrecht, 58, was convicted of criminal negligence causing death and criminal negligence causing bodily harm in 2015.

-The charges followed an after-dark collision on a July night between a boat piloted by Reinbrecht and a houseboat.
+The charges followed an after-dark collision on a July night in the North Shuswap between a boat piloted by Reinbrecht and a houseboat.
 The operator of the houseboat, Ken Brown, was killed and others were injured in the crash.
 Reinbrecht’s handling of the boat was called reckless by witnesses during the 2015 trial.

 The conclusion of the case was delayed for years.
 Reinbrecht was not charged until more than a year after the crash and he was not convicted until nearly four year after that.
 In the end he was sentenced in 2016 to three years in prison which he began serving in January 2019 after spending years out on bail while attempting appeals.